Frequently Asked Questions (FAQ)

-Pay parking in the adjacent streets and several Public car parks are available at the Hospital or specialist centres along Wickham Terrace.
+There is limited onsite parking available at the Brisbane Clinic.
+Paid parking in the adjacent streets and several public car parks are available at the Hospital or specialist centres along Wickham Terrace.
 There is also a nearby car park at the Grand Chancellor Hotel.
-There is limited onsite parking available at the Brisbane Clinic.
-Please discuss when making your appointment.
+Please discuss your parking needs when making your appointment.

 The Tweed Heads Clinic has onsite parking.

 Of course, your support person is welcome to stay with you while you are waiting – and through your initial interview.
 Unfortunately due to privacy and sterility issues they will not be able to accompany you into theatre.

 The surgical abortion is usually performed under anaesthesia and you are extremely unlikely to experience any pain at all.
 Postoperatively you may experience mild discomfort very similar to your usual period pain, although very occasionally a patient may experience moderate or severe pain that requires intravenous analgesics (pain relief).
 A nurse will be beside you throughout your stay in recovery to ensure that adequate pain relief and care is provided.
 Rest assured that adequate pain relief is always given to those who are experiencing pain.

 If you have chosen a medical abortion you will experience moderate to severe pain as the pregnancy gets expelled via medication.
 You can take pain relief tablets at home, however, if you are experiencing severe pain, you may need much stronger medications.